AlekseyBykov/pets.querydsl-demo/README.md

 - H2 Database
 - JUnit 5 + MockMvc

----

 ## Fork notes

-This project uses **official QueryDSL** (from Maven Central) without requiring a custom fork.
+This project uses official QueryDSL (from Maven Central) without requiring a custom fork.

 You might need a fork if:

-- You want to use **QueryDSL SNAPSHOT or custom branches**
+- You want to use QueryDSL SNAPSHOT or custom branches.
-- You plan to upgrade to **Java 21 + Spring Boot 3.x**, where official QueryDSL support is still partial
+- You plan to upgrade to Java 21 + Spring Boot 3.x, where official QueryDSL support is still partial.
-- You need to add **custom APT generation modifications**
+- You need to add custom APT generation modifications.

----

 ## License
 MIT License